Saltford Environment Group

 You can download it from the gov.uk website from this link Helping consumers with energy (external site, opens in new window).

 Cutting out energy waste in the home needs to be done on a continuous basis, not a one-off exercise.
 Examples of what you can do include 'no cost' actions such as taking better control of your energy through switching off lights, TV and chargers when you're not using them.
 Taking better control of your heating and water using appliances can lead to significant cost savings too.

 After the 'no-cost' actions, there are cost-effective measures you can take including improved insulation, draught proofing, better controls on your heating system such as a timer or programmer and thermostatic radiator valves (TRVs), and choosing higher energy efficiency rated light bulbs and appliances.

 There have been significant improvements in energy efficiency technologies in recent years, lighting being just one example, so to make sure you are making the right choices, it pays to get accurate and independent advice.

-The Energy Saving Trust (social enterprise with charitable status, first established in 1992) gives impartial up-to-date advice to householders on how to reduce carbon emissions, how to use water more sustainably and how to save money on energy bills.
+The Energy Saving Trust gives energy advice services at a national and local level for a range of clients, including government and the private sector.
+It gives impartial up-to-date advice to householders on how to reduce carbon emissions, how to use water more sustainably and how to save money on energy bills.